david072/funcially/README.md

 ## Features

 - Desktop, Web (downloadable as mobile "app" (PWA)) and CLI
+- GUI:
-    - GUIs: Input data is persisted across restarts
+    - Input data is persisted across restarts
-    - GUIs: Plotting single argument functions
+    - Plotting single argument functions
-    - GUIs: Syntax highlighting
+    - Syntax highlighting
+    - Installation with installers
+    - Shortcuts
 - Literals in decimal, hex and binary
     - The integer part of floats can be omitted
 - Basic operators (`+ - * /`)